cberg9/JavaScriptTask1/README.md

 Shows bank balance in "Kr".
 The amount available to by a computer.
 ## Get a loan
 Attemps to get a loan from the bank.
 You can not get a loan more than double of your bank balance.
+## Pay off loan button
+With this button you can enter an amount to pay off your loan bill.
 # Work
 ## Pay
 How much money you have earned by working.